NikitaY69/von-Karman-PostProcess/README.md

 ## Examples

 ### Database
-*The whole database part has been coded by Rémi Bousquet.
-I've just implemented it in a more general script.*
+*The database methods have been written by Rémi Bousquet.*
+*I've just reframed them to be object-oriented.*

 [...]